Arfon (district): History

 Under the 1972 legislation the district was referred to as 'Gwynedd District 3', with the merging councils invited to suggest names.
 The Secretary of State for Wales had the power to make the final decision.
 Bangor City Council, Bethesda Urban District Council and Ogwen Rural District Council favoured 'Nant Ffrancon'.
 Caernarvon Borough Council suggested 'Arfon' or 'Eryri' and Gwyrfai Rural District Council also supported 'Arfon'.
 Peter Thomas, the Secretary of State, chose Arfon as 'the most appropriate'.

 The new district was named Arfon by statutory instrument.
 An order in council authorised the granting of a charter conferring borough status.

 Under the Local Government (Wales) Act 1994, the previous two tier system of counties and districts was replaced with new principal areas (each designated either a "county" or a "county borough"), whose councils perform the functions previously divided between the county and district councils.
 The Arfon area merged with Dwyfor and Meirionnydd to become a county which the government initially called "Caernarfonshire and Merionethshire".
-During the transition to the new system, the shadow authority requested a change of name from "Caernarfonshire and Meirionethshire" to "Gwynedd".
+During the transition to the new system, the shadow authority requested a change of name from "Caernarfonshire and Merionethshire" to "Gwynedd".
 The government confirmed the change with effect from 2 April 1996, one day after the new council came into being.